Skip to main navigationSkip to main content

 How will I get to my placements?

 It is your responsibility to get to and from your placements.
-Having a car is a useful option, especially for community placements, otherwise public transport can be used, and the ferry if on the on the Isle of Wight.
-If your placement is some distance from Southampton which makes daily commuting difficult, you may choose to find accommodation in that area, and we will support you to do so.
+This can be by car or by public transport.
+If your placement is some distance from Southampton which makes daily commuting difficult, we will encourage you to find accommodation in that area.

 What if I am ill or have an emergency?